Sergong/homebrew-unsigned/README.md

-# How to use your this Tap
+# How to use this Tap
 Now that your repo is live and up-to-date, you can use it on your Mac to install these apps without the warning warnings:

 ## Add your tap: